crocodic-studio/crudbooster/docs/en/installation.md

   - SQLite
   - SQL Server
 - Composer
-- Laravel 5.3.x or higher
+- Laravel 5.5 - 6.0
-- Php 5.6.x or higher and the extensions:
+- Php 7.2 or higher and the extensions:
   - Mcrypt
   - OpenSSL
   - Mbstring